akionsight/smart-recorder/README.md

 - yo ("Yoruba")
 - zu ("Zulu")

-Note: this took all of my time during my holidays, like literally working all day long for atleast 20 days, atleast try it once please
+Note: this took all of my time during my holidays, like literally working all day long for atleast 20 days, atleast try it once.